orjangj/cookbook/security/secure_boot.md

 ```

 Low-level malware targets boot firmware due to its unique role in setting up and
-mainting device hardware security capabilities.
-If a device allows the precence
+maintaining device hardware security capabilities.
+If a device allows the presence
 of low-level malware, it may enable adversaries to steal intellectual property,
 credentials and other sensitive or confidential data.
 Low-level malware may do
 so without leaving an audit trail, allowing the malicious program to run on the